NuevoFoundation/workshops/content/english/java-tictactoe/activity-3.md

 </br>

+## 6. Update the Board Array
-6. Just like step one, we should update the `board` array for the computer before the method call `printBoard(board)`.
+Just like step one, we should update the `board` array for the computer before the method call `printBoard(board)`.

 Randomly generate a move by calling `getComputerMove()`!